-On July 1, 2021, the Vermont Recovery Network, made up of Vermont’s Recovery Centers was faced with a huge challenge.
+On July 1, 2021, the Vermont Recovery Network, made up of Vermont’s Recovery Organizations was faced with a huge challenge.
 The Executive Director left her position and the state decided to pull all funds from the organization.
 What was going to happen?
 An new Executive Director was hired to either help close the organization or determine what were its next steps.
-After speaking with many of the Executive Directors of the Recovery Centers, it was clear they wanted an organization to represent their interests moving forward.
+After speaking with many of the Executive Directors of the Recovery Organizations, it was clear they wanted an organization to represent their interests moving forward.
 Thus became the birth of the Recovery Partners of Vermont.
 The new name of the organization and so much more, unfolded over the next 5 months.
 The direction of the Recovery Partners of Vermont quickly emerged.
-The leadership of the member Recovery Centers, nine in total, came up with specific tasks for the staff of the Recovery Partners of Vermont.
+The leadership of the member Recovery Organization, nine in total, came up with specific tasks for the staff of the Recovery Partners of Vermont.

 - Fundraising for members

 - A Clearinghouse of Information for members

 - Developing and delivering a technical assistance plan for each Recovery Organization

 - Creating a library of information around Recovery Organizations policies, job descriptions, handbooks, procedures etc.

 - Initiating a yearly-peer driven standards audit for Recovery Organizations